 The Importance of Cold Plunge Maintenance

-Keeping your cold plunge in tip-top shape will help keep your cold tub running more efficiently and for longer.
-Keeping its performance smooth helps ensure longevity from your ice bath tub, preventing buildup of grime or mildew, which can gunk up any tubes to filters or chillers.
+Keeping your cold plunge in tip-top shape can help keep your cold tub running more efficiently.
+Keeping its performance smooth can also further ensure longevity from your ice bath tub, preventing buildup of grime or mildew, which can gunk up any tubes, filters, or chillers.

-All home gym equipment requires some level of maintenance, but with cold plunge tubs (and home saunas) maintenance is vital, since we’re dealing with water and sweat.
-In between uses, a tub’s water can warm up, and warm water can be a breeding ground for bacteria and other impurities.
+All home gym equipment requires some level of maintenance, but with cold plunge tubs (and home saunas) maintenance is vital, since we’re dealing with moisture in the form of water and sweat.
+Between uses, a tub’s water can warm up, and warm water can be a breeding ground for bacteria and other impurities.
 You can combat this, however, with some daily and routine maintenance.

 RELATED: Sauna Maintenance Tips